swiftcicd/swift-cicd/README.md

 # SwiftCI

+> Note: This project is in its very early stages.
+Feel free to use it and submit issues with questions or ideas.
+Pull requests may or may not be accepted while the basic infrastructure is still under active development.

 SwiftCI is a CI/CD scheme written in Swift that leverages the Swift ecosystem.

 A basic SwiftCI setup looks like this: